 The high numbers for HICs correlate well with simplistic views about demography.
 Richer countries have older societies.
 Moreover, the elderly are more likely to be grouped in care homes.
 COVID-19 is an age-discriminating disease that penalizes the elderly when infected.
 Put one, two and three together and the conclusion emerges: COVID-19 is a rich-country disease.

 The corollary is that the pandemic would leave the developing countries with their much younger populations “unscathed”.
-When this turned out to be contradicted even by the official data, this became: the impact on developing countries is “mild” and strongly diluted by the vast majority of the unaffected population.
+When this turned out to be contradicted even by the official data, this became: the impact on developing countries is “mild” and strongly diluted by the sheer size of the unaffected population.
 It all seemed to made sense.
-After all, who would want to contradict the official data which lent credibility to this view?
+After all, who would want to contradict official data lending credibility to this view?

 But it didn’t stop here.
 The argument of a mild developing country pandemic morphed into efforts to undermine the call for global vaccine equity.
 If HICs suffered the highest mortality rates (as the chart above based on the official data confirms), then why would we need to prioritize other country groups?
 Even starker, why is there such pressing need to redeploy scarce resources to the LMICs and LICs, which represent the poorer half of the global population, given that their cumulative mortality rates were just a tiny fraction of those of HICs ?
 And even if vaccines were more abundant, as they are now, why should COVID-19 vaccination deserve priority relative to other pressing health needs in such countries?